 Rubbing her tired eyes, Cheng Li glanced at the festivities of Ma Kettle's.
 She really didn't care for a drink at that moment.
 Leaning back on the net-like structure, she hooked her legs one level higher and the large book slid down to rest comfortably on her waist.
 She stared at the ever-glowing moon, the rays sliding down her face.

-Cheng Li felt calm and serene, happy to at least get some alone time for herself.
+The night was calm and serene, and she was happy to at least get some alone time for herself.
 An uproar of amused shouts and rowdy laughter switched her gaze over onto Ma Kettle's once again.

 She had taken her crew to Ma Kettle's of course, but so that they could say goodbye.
 Cheng Li had announced to them that she planned to sire them to a different tavern, which they didn't look to happy about.
 Upon questioning, Cheng Li told them that Ma Kettle's was overrated and that it was time to make their own path to greatness, even if it involved going to a new tavern other than the one that served a lot of tradition for pirates.
 Nonetheless, she expected her whole crew to get themselves wasted for the night, to drink away the sorrow of their last visit for a long time.

 A lapse of silence settled around Cheng Li once again as the tavern uncharacteristically quietened down to a murmur.
-A sudden shiver jolted down her spine as she stiffened slightly, sensing a pair of eyes searing into her back.
+It was at this moment that a shiver jolted down her spine as she stiffened, sensing a pair of eyes searing into her back.
 Shutting her book with an audible snap, she turned sharply and almost fell out of the rigging as she did.

 A very close Connor Tempest was eyeing her diligently, which was unnerving to say in the least.
 As to why he was on The Tiger and not in Ma Kettle's was slightly confusing and Cheng Li frowned in thought.